ryan-lgtm/taxjarex_node/README.md

 **NOTE 2:** *You must have an API token from TaxJar.* Don't have one?
 Subscribe for a risk-free 30-day Trial Account at https://app.taxjar.com/sign_up.

-https://developers.taxjar.com/api/reference/
+All information used to build this project had strictly come from TaxJar's public SmartCalcs API: https://developers.taxjar.com/api/reference/

 ## Install Notes and Usage